- Developers

 Aran Davies is a full-stack software development engineer and tech writer with experience in Web and Mobile technologies.
 He is a tech nomad and has seen it all.

-Developers earlier used Objective-C to create apps for Apple’s platforms.
+Earlier, developers used Objective-C to create apps for Apple’s platforms.
 Later, Swift emerged as the choice for many developers.
 How do Objective-C and Swift differ?
 Their comparison is as follows:

 1. Objective-C and Swift were developed for different purposes

-Brad Cox and Tom Love, two software engineers at Stepstone developed Objective-C in the 1980s.
+Brad Cox and Tom Love, two software engineers at Stepstone, developed Objective-C in the 1980s.
 They wanted to add object-oriented programming capabilities with the strengths of C, which is a procedural language.
 Cox and Love introduced syntax and semantics for this purpose.

 Objective-C became a mainstay for programming on Apple’s platforms, and it retained this status for a long time.
 Developers in Apple used Objective-C to create operating systems like OS X and iOS.
 They also created the associated APIs using Objective-C.